 5. Describe the interview process.

-For 2Ls, most interviewing is done on campus in mid to late August.
-Shortly after the on campus interviews, you will be notified as to whether Varnum has extended you an offer for a callback interview.
-If you receive such an offer, the callback interview consists of 2.5 hours of interviews at Varnum's Grand Rapids office, followed by a networking reception.
+For 2Ls, most interviewing is done on campus in late July and early August.
+Shortly after OCI, you will be notified as to whether Varnum has extended you an offer for a callback interview.
+Our callback interview process consists of 2.5 hours of interviews at Varnum's Grand Rapids office, followed by a brief networking reception.
 All 2L callback interviews are conducted on the same day.

 6. Are split summers allowed?

 Split summers are considered on a case-by-case basis.
-We generally discourage first year students from splitting a summer because it substantially limits the extent of their learning and experiential process with us.
+We generally discourage splitting the summer because it compromises the quality of your summer associate experience.